-If author Annie Dillard was right when she said, “How we spend our days, is of course, how we spend our lives,” learning the skill to find the meaning in the mundane might be key to finding meaning in work and life itself.
+If author Annie Dillard was right when she said, “How we spend our days, is of course, how we spend our lives,” learning how to find meaning in the mundane might be key to finding meaning in work and life itself.

 Adopting a Craftsperson’s Mindset

 Many of the people I study do repetitive, manual work in jobs like janitors, mechanics, or plumbers.

 Those who report experiencing regular meaningfulness in their work tend to adopt what Cal Newport, professor of computer science at Georgetown, called a “craftsman’s mindset” in his book, “Be So Good They Can’t Ignore You.”

 There’s a legend in the stonemasonry community about a man who happened upon three stonemasons tediously chipping away chunks of granite.
 The first stonemason was unhappy, looking at his watch and scowling.
 The man asked the mason what he was doing.
 The first mason said, “What does it look like?
 Just hammering this stupid rock so I can get home at 5 p.m. and get paid.”